Home Element Metal Vanadium

 • Alternatively, the sodium vanadate solution was acidified with dilute sulfuric acid (pH scale 2 to 3) to precipitate polyvanadate.

-• The ammonium vanadate is ignited to produce black pentoxide (V2O5), black color due to the presence of impurities.
+• The ammonium vanadate is ignited to produce black pentoxide (V2O5), a black color due to the presence of impurities.

 • The oxide mostly (90 percent) is used to make ferrovanadium steel.